antifuchs/weblog/content/post/some-things-i-learned-dealing-with-rsi.md

 ## What happened to me since then

-For the past (gosh) 13 years, I've worked in IT, there were long periods where I was in no pain, but there were also stressful periods when RSI returned.
+For the past (gosh) 13 years I've worked in IT, there were long periods where I was in no pain, but there were also stressful periods when RSI returned.
 These are the worst - not only am I in pain when this happens, but the whole set of old thoughts and habits comes